 4. The Greek word dia

 The Greek word used at Acts 20:28 is not "with" but "through" (dia) and actually reads "through or "by" the blood of his own" where the word implies a "means."
 When it is translated as "by" it means "by means of."
 This is an extremely typical New Testament way of referring to the relationship of God and his Son.
-God is said to have created through Jesus Christ or by [means of] Jesus Christ (1 Cor 8:6) and did miracles through Jesus Christ or by means of Jesus Christ (Acts 2:22).
-Relating God and Christ in this way is very, very common in the New Testament.
-Thus it is even more likely that Acts 20:28 is intended to convey, "he purchased through/by the blood of his own son."
+Thus if we suppose that "church of God" is authentic, it is even more likely that Acts 20:28 is intended to convey, "he purchased through/by the blood of his own son."

-- The text appealed to by Trinitarians is very questionable concerning its authenticity.
-Some manuscripts read "church of the Lord" and others read "church of God."
+• The text appealed to by Trinitarians is highly questionable concerning its authenticity.
+Important manuscripts read "church of the Lord" and others read "church of God."

-- A comparison of major Trinitarian translations reflects the doubtful character of their preferred version of the text.
+• A comparison of major Trinitarian translations also reflects the doubtful character of their preferred version of the text.

-- Irenaeus, an early Christian deeply concerned with preaching the apostolic tradition, quotes this verse as "church of the Lord," and this is the earliest evidence we have for what this verse should say.
+• Irenaeus, an early Christian deeply concerned with preaching the apostolic tradition, quotes this verse as "church of the Lord," and this is the earliest evidence we have for the authenticity of this verse.

 If nothing else, Acts 20:28 is plagued with so many difficulties that it renders the passage completely useless as evidence for Trinitarian doctrine.
+However, it seems they shamelessly promote such things in this irresponsible manner.
 But it is even worse than just unreliable evidence.
 Luke may not have even wrote "Church of God" but instead had written "Church of the Lord" as Irenaeus' early quotation indicates.
 The reasonable person can also see that "God's blood" stands oddly out of place in the Scriptures.
 And even if the passage was written by Luke to say "church of God", we can see clearly that it was common to use the term "own" without an accompanying noun with the expectation the reader would understand the implied inference to God's beloved son.
 The implication is not hard to figure out since we are all expected to know it was God's son who shed his blood.
 And when we add to this the fact that the church was purchased "through" the blood of his own, it really matters not if the passage says "Church of God" or not since this could easily mean and would likely mean "through the blood of his own son."
-No matter how you slice it and dice it, the Trinitarian has absolutely nothing at Acts 20:28 but his own contriving desire to promote a concept that the passage does not.
+No matter how you slice it and dice it, the Trinitarian has absolutely nothing at Acts 20:28 but his own personal desires to have it as he would like.